nhsengland/datascience/docs/about.md

     See <a href="https://digital.nhs.uk/services/secure-data-environment-service">SDE website</a>.

-</div>
+-   :material-toolbox-outline:{ .lg .middle } __Other Embedded Data Scientists__

+    ---

     Across the organisation individual data scientists are embedded within specific team (inclu.
 Workforce, Training and Education; Medicines; Patient Safety; AI Lab; Digital Channels..).

     We come together through the <a href="https://data-science-community.analystx.uk//assembly">data science assembly</a> to align our professional development and standards.

+</div>

 <br/>